perhammer/guts-code-olympics-2021/README.md

 #### 0. Join  Us (Very Easy (10 points))

-Visit (jpmorgan.com/techcareers)[http://jpmorgan.com/techcareers "J.P.
-Morgan recruiting website"] and apply for an internship or graduate position.
+Visit [jpmorgan.com/techcareers](http://jpmorgan.com/techcareers "J.P.
+Morgan recruiting website") and apply for an internship or graduate position.

-__What To Submit__
+<u>What To Submit</u>
 Submit a (redacted if needed) screenshot of the application confirmation screen (or email).
 Your team gets **10 points** for every completed application.
 (If you already applied before CO21, you can still submit!)

 #### 1. Make Us Laugh (Easy (25-50 points))